Mbrookesy/JQuest-Demo/README.md

 # JQUEST
-JQuest is a simple turn based rpg featuring the adventures of a man named Jordan with a Cola addiction.
+JQuest is a little demo rpg made solely on Java swing.
+Intended to be a little prototype for a much bigger project which will most likely be done using a game engine like Unity via C#.

-# Patch Notes ALPHA V0.3
+# Patch Notes ALPHA FINAL V0.4
-- Finished tutorial Game GUI Section
+- Finished simplistic battle mechanics
-- Implemented battle GUI
+- Implemented spells section
-- Cleaned and removed redundent and outdated files
+- Demo completed

 See previous patch notes here: https://github.com/Mbrookesy/JQuest/blob/master/PreviousPatches.md